PauliusMacernis/prompts/coding/change-request.md

 - [ ] Will this introduce any regressions?
 - [ ] Is this one clean committable unit?

-**If any answer is "no" or "unsure" — stop and address it before proceeding.**
+**Output code to Canvas.
+If any answer is "no" or "unsure" — stop and address it before proceeding.**